 - Open Internet browser and go to www.armywarcollege.edu (Firefox and Google Chrome are recommended) - 2.
 Bottom Right- Click on International Fellows Program - 3.
 Bottom- Click on Sponsorship Program - 4.
 Middle of the page- Click on Becoming a Sponsor, which will expand into a paragraph detailing volunteer's role. - 5.
-At the end of the paragraph, click on 'Interested in sponsoring.' - 6.
-Click on Proceed to Sponsor's Survey, which will begin the inquiry. - 7.
-The inquiry is divided into 4 sections, with a progress indicator at the top.
-After completing each section, click on 'next' located at the bottom of the screen to proceed to the next section.
-A section will highlight in red if not completed. - 8.
-Please click 'Finalize Survey' after completing each section.
+At the end of the paragraph, click on 'HERE' to complete the sponsor application. - 6.
+Please email your completed application to Jessica King; jessica.b.king5.civ@army.mil

-Any issues or problems completing the Sponsor Connections inquiry can be addressed to Ashlea Lowe; Ashlea.r.cordell-lowe.civ@mail.mil or 717-385-4128; 717-245-3937.
+Any issues or problems completing the Sponsor Application can be addressed to Jessica King; jessica.b.king5.civ@army.mil or 717-385-4128; 717-245-3937.